crf8472/libarcstk/BUILD.md

 No Windows port yet :-(

-In fact, as a lack of requirement, libarcs has not yet even been tried to be built on Windows.
+In fact, as a lack of requirement, libarcstk has not yet even been tried to be built on Windows.

-To avoid any show-stoppers for porting libarcs to Windows or other platforms, libarcs relies completely on pure C++14 and the C++ standard library.
+To avoid any show-stoppers for porting libarcstk to Windows or other platforms, libarcstk relies completely on pure C++14 and the C++ standard library.
 It requires no other dependencies.
 In fact, it is intended to not use platform specific operations at all.
 Code that breaks platform independence will be considered being a bug).
 The porting is expected not to be difficult, but is